MuhammedKalkan/Anyka-Camera-Firmware/README.md

 After new firmware, you will have full telnet access.
 As long as you are connected to wifi you dont have to go into hardware mode.

+There are two methods to run custom apps on camera

+# 1- SDCARD METHOD

+This method does not alter your camera software and runs on SD card.

+Simply copy Factory folder to your SD Card and reboot the camera.

+If you have SD card inserted into your camera, you can copy that folder through FTP.
+This is good if your camera is out of easy reach

+# 2- Overwriting Camera Software

+This is good if you dont want to buy and SD card for each of your cameras.

+But make sure you try SD Card method first and see apps and scripts are working for you.

+Then you can create your custom firmware or if you are sure use the one in

+Releases

 ## Before Beginning

 Plug your camera to power , insert sdcard and connect it to whatever software it came with.
 Most probably YİIOT or such.